yccjs/weather-app-react/README.md

 This app is the very first app that I built!
 This is a weather app made with Node, React and openweatherAPI, that allows users to search for the weather of cities all over the world.

+## Features
+- Weather look up for any city
+- Weekly Forecast
+- Convert temperature from celsius to fahrenheit and vice-versa

 ## Project Link
 https://confident-spence-43cc16.netlify.app/